 Alaska offers the cheapest redemptions to South America at only 40,000 miles on American.
 JAL, which uses a distance-based award chart for redemptions on partner airlines, has the same rate of 40,000 miles for some routes, but it can go up to 55,000 miles or more to certain destinations.
 ANA’s redemptions are 55,000 miles across South America on its partners Avianca, Copa Airlines and United.

 The American Express Premier Rewards Gold card is the last card with transferable points to make our list.
-While it’s a very flexible card with 17 airline transfer partners, and it has impressive earning scheme that offers triple points for airfare and double points at restaurants, gas stations and grocery stores, its sign-up bonus is only 25,000 points and its annual fee is $100 dollars more than Sapphire or SPG.
+While it’s a very flexible card with 17 airline transfer partners, and it has impressive earning scheme that offers triple points for airfare and double points at restaurants, gas stations and grocery stores, its welcome bonus is only 35,000 points and its annual fee is $100 dollars more than Sapphire or SPG.

 For getting to South American, you can transfer your American Express Membership Rewards points to ANA Mileage Club, Air France KLM Flying Blue and British Airways.